disarm-platform/dhis2-integration/2020-disarm-api/README.md

 1. Run the script `3_simulate_run_function.js` to send data to DISARM API and populate DHIS2 with returned data.

-## COnfiguring as a Cloud Function
+## Configuring as a Cloud Function

 Instructions for deploying as a Google Cloud Function.